OPTIMIZATION

 The skin is the largest organ in the body, with a total area of about 20 square feet.
 It protects us from microbes and other toxins, helps regulate body temperature, and is the principal site of interaction with the surrounding world, making it imperative to keep the skin at its optimal functioning for overall health.

-Common symptoms of eczema on the face and body in both children and adults
+Common eczema symptoms on the face and body in both children and adults

 • Small, raised bumps on the skin.